Insights Payroll

 Before any SIF leaves the payroll system, run a pre-flight check that validates each record against the agent specification and the live MoHRE establishment data.

-The per-employee SCR checks are where the volume is.
+The per-employee EDR checks are where the volume is.
 For each person, the labour card number should match the active work permit on MoHRE, the Emirates ID should be current and not mid-renewal, and the registered salary frequency on the MoHRE contract should match the SIF frequency.
 Days on payroll plus leave days can’t exceed the calendar days in the cycle, and any leave start and end dates need to fall inside the cycle being paid.
 Net salary should equal fixed pay plus variable pay less deductions in fils, and the bank routing code and account number should match the master record.

 Two lighter checks close it out.
-On funding, confirm the WPS account cleared balance is at or above the EDR total and that the transfer has genuinely cleared rather than merely being instructed.
+On funding, confirm the WPS account cleared balance is at or above the SCR total and that the transfer has genuinely cleared rather than merely being instructed.
 Operationally, confirm the file came from the named operator, a second pair of eyes has reviewed the cycle, and the agent bank portal or sFTP credentials are still active.
 A 20-minute pre-flight saves a 14-day rejection cycle.

 How the SIF connects to the wider payroll stack